How to switch business energy suppliers in the UK

 If you choose to switch and you experience switching times beyond six weeks, then you should write to your supplier and ask for a progress update.

-Your supplier will have 14-days to respond to your query and if they fail to respond within this time then you should seek to escalate the issue to your supplier’s CEO, who will have an additional 14-days.
+Your supplier will have 14 days to respond to your query.
+If they fail to respond within this time, you should seek to escalate the issue to your supplier’s CEO, who will have an additional 14 days.

 If you’re having any issues with your business energy supplier or any aspect of your switch, our business energy experts might be able to help, so it’s worth giving us a call for some guidance.

-If your supplier does block your switch, and you feel the reason is not legal, then you should seek to raise the issue with the Energy Ombudsman.
+If your supplier blocks your switch and you feel the reason is not legal, you should seek to raise the issue with the Energy Ombudsman.
 The Energy Ombudsman will review the reasons given by your current supplier for blocking the switch, and rule whether they are deemed legal or not before declaring a ruling for all parties.

 You can contact the energy ombudsman in the following ways: